-Clinical Professor: Faculty at this rank should have demonstrated involvement in the mission of their department and the College.
-This rank may be used to recognize sustained teaching excellence or contributions in the practice of medicine which bring stature to the College.
-Faculty should have received peer recognition at the regional level for their achievements.
+Clinical Professor: Faculty at this rank have completed at least five years as an Associate Professor or equivalent at the time the review for promotion is initiated, although early promotion may be considered in cases of extraordinary accomplishment.
+This rank signifies an extremely high level of professional accomplishment and is not awarded solely based upon years in rank.
+Faculty at this rank should have demonstrated involvement in the mission of their department and the College.
+This rank recognizes sustained teaching excellence or contributions in the practice of medicine which bring stature to the College.
+Faculty should have received peer recognition at the regional level for their achievements, and scholarly activity should be demonstrated.